davider3/hot_wheels/README.md

 #### Wifi

 The ESP32S3 can host it's own site where it can stream the video that it is recording.
 I am expecting this to be one of the most difficult parts of this project because it is something that I have never attempting and do know much about.
+I also found a video that talks about how I can make the wifi connectivity dynamic instead of having to hard code the credentials in the code when I upload it.
+I will look more into that after I get the hard coding version working

 #### Bluetooth